wangray/ctf_dump/README.md

-# Personal CTF Writeups
+# Personal CTF dump

-This repo is for random CTF junk
+This repo is for random CTF-related stuff.
+Scripts, idbs, scratchwork for some CTFs I’ve done.